Hexzilla/landrc-marketplace/README.md

 ## Frontend

-It can be found under [/webapp](https://github.com/decentraland/marketplace/tree/master/webapp).
+It can be found under /webapp

 ## Backend

-It can be found under [/indexer](https://github.com/decentraland/marketplace/tree/master/indexer).
+It can be found under /indexer

-## Copyright & License

-This repository is protected with a standard Apache 2 license.
-See the terms and conditions in the [LICENSE](https://github.com/decentraland/marketplace/blob/master/LICENSE) file.